coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

 Regardless of the state of a marriage or union, children deserve proper care and support from their parents.
 For this reason, in Colorado, child support is intended to cover the cost of raising children until their emancipation from their parents.
-Because this support is predominantly financial in nature, they are usually negotiated along with the divorce settlements.
+Because this support is predominantly financial, they are usually negotiated alongside the divorce settlements.

-The state considers it to be the right of the child.
-Hence, child support payments are suggested by the state “Child Support Guidelines” to ensure that they are not lesser than appropriate.
+The state considers it the child's right.
+Hence, the state “Child Support Guidelines” suggest child support payments to ensure that they are appropriate.

 • The name of the person involved in the record, unless said person is a juvenile